dandavison/delta/README.md

             Style (foreground, background, attributes) for the file decoration.
 See STYLES section.
 The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: blue ul]
-        --hunk-header-style <hunk-header-style>
+        --hyperlinks-file-link-format <hyperlinks-file-link-format>
+            Format string for file hyperlinks.
+The placeholders "{path}" and "{line}" will be replaced by the absolute file path and the line number, respectively.
+The default value of this option creates hyperlinks using standard file URLs; your operating system should open these in the application registered for that file type.
+However, these do not make use of the line number.
+In order for the link to open the file at the correct line number, you could use a custom URL format such as "file-line://{path}:{line}" and register an application to handle the custom "file-line" URL scheme by opening the file in your editor/IDE at the indicated line number.
+See https://github.com/dandavison/open-in-editor for an example [default: file://{path}] --hunk-header-style <hunk-header-style>
             Style (foreground, background, attributes) for the hunk-header.
 See STYLES section.
 The style 'omit' can be used to remove the hunk header section from the output [default: syntax]